LifeIsSoSolong/Multimodal-Intelligent-Traffic-Surveillance-Dataset-Models/README.md

 ## Citation

-If you find MITS useful, please cite:
+If you find MITS useful, please cite our paper:

 ```bibtex
 @article{zhao2025mits,